by Lovina 🐕🦺

 The animals on her list were densest in three large areas of this planet.
 Her task: document all and send home as many as possible according to the rule of acquirement.
 The one and only rule of acquirement was very simple: take only those animals that did not jeopardize the species here.
 In other words, no adult females, no alpha males, and take only from groups that are plentiful, catalog the rest.

 Documenting her mission was very important.
-The information she collected was used by many, for several different reasons.
+The information she collected would be used by many, for several different reasons.
 The scientists that were trying to restore a semblance of balance to her planets animal population needed the information to determine what animals were plentiful, where, and to ascertain compatibility with like species.
 The Hunters (like her) that retrieved animals for the scientists needed to know the terrain, habitats, and behaviors of said animals.
 And, let's not forget those that planned the missions, the trainers that prepared the Hunters and the many others that were required to fulfill each assignment.

 She also carried a bow and quiver of arrows on her back, a knife strapped to her waist, and a pouch of supplies that hung from a strap over her shoulder and fastened across her chest.
 The pouch contained her slingshot, transport darts, medical kit, spare arrow heads, food, and whatever else she chose to put in there.

 Canines were at the top of her list.
 It did not matter which sub-species of canines either, they were all equally important.
-As she was finishing up her very first file, on a family of pheasants, she spotted the jackal in the distance.
+As she finished up her very first file, on a family of pheasants, she spotted the jackal in the distance.
 Congratulating herself on her good fortune she followed him back to his den, where the rest of the pack waited.

 While documenting the small pack of jackals, De'Ana watched as a female emerged from the den with a litter of pups.
 The last pup to appear immediately caught her attention.
 As he struggled to keep up with the others, his weakness apparent, she knew he would be a good first specimen to send home.
 A runt, much smaller and scrawnier than the others, left here it would never reach adulthood.
 The loss of that particular whelp would have no impact on the rest of the pack.